 People's confidential information was protected appropriately in accordance with the new general data protection regulations.
-However, some staff files contained confidential personal information which required removing once recorded as seen.
-We were assured this would be addressed immediately.

 Bedrooms were decorated and furnished to reflect people's personal tastes.
 People were encouraged to have things they felt were particularly important to them and reminiscent of their past around them in their rooms.